 - Scale down the coaster and insert a magnet to create a two inch square fridge magnet.

-For more colorful ideas to keep the kiddos busy on Thanksgiving and beyond, visit Crayola’s Colorful Thanks site.
-They have tons of free downloadable coloring pages and craft ideas for every age group.
-And what mom isn’t thankful for an activity that provides a few minutes of adult conversation?
+For more colorful ideas to keep the kiddos busy on Thanksgiving and beyond, check out these fun craft ideas for kids.
+What mom isn’t thankful for an activity that provides a few minutes of adult conversation?38